• Home

 Daily "Easter Basket" - No dye needed!

-Easter Egger (EE) chickens will lay you a beautiful array of facinating egg colors!
+Easter Egger (EE) chickens are "mutt" chickens which have Ameraucana or Araucana in their breeding however, they will also lay you a beautiful array of fascinating egg colors!
 As well as being friendly chickens that are a wonderful addition to any home flock.
 These are not a specific poultry breed, they're a hybrid variety of chicken which lays eggs that vary in shade from Green, Blue, Green-Blue, Sea-Green, Tinted (Pink).
 Easter Eggers vary widely in color and proportion and don't conform to any breed standard.
 You could call them mutt's really, as their lineage can vary widely.
 They are usually some derivative of Ameraucanas and Araucanas.
 However, pure-bred Ameraucanas and Araucanas are originally from South America and are American Poultry Association recognized breeds as noted in "The American Standard of Perfection".

 ..